 Inorganics including N2, Ar, O2, H2O, CO2, He, and H2

 Sulfur bearing compounds including SO2, COS, and CS2

 90 second cycle time; 10 ppb sensitivity

 Experimental method used in many carbonate lithologies to determine the percent of limestone, dolomite, and non-carbonate rocks in the formation.

 XRF = X-ray fluorescence for elemental analysis by on-site hand held instrument or laboratory testing.

-XRD = X-ray diffraction elemental and mineral identification, including clay species, by laboratory testing.
+XRD = X-ray diffraction mineral identification, including clay species, by laboratory testing.

 Isotube = In line gas sample collection method for advanced analysis of gases off-site.

 Isojar = Method of cutting sample preservation for future testing off-site.